Parametric inference for hypoelliptic ergodic diffusions with full observations: Conclusions

-The most important direction of prospective work is the adaptation of the estimation method to the case when only the observations of the first coordinate are available.
+The most important direction of the prospective work is the adaptation of the estimation method to the case when only the observations of the first coordinate are available.
 Under proper conditions it must be possible to couple the contrast minimization with one of the existing filtering methods and estimate the parameters of the system (at least, partially).
-It would allow to face real experimental data.

 Another point is the generalization of the contrast to systems of higher dimension.
-In practice we deal with arbitrary number of rough and smooth variables, and the general rule which describes the behaviour of the contrast in that case is not yet deriven.
+In practice we often deal with high-dimensional systems with arbitrary number of rough and smooth variables.
+The general rule which describes gives the contrast function in that case is not yet established.
+The most important step here would be to establish the condition of hypoellipticity for such a system.
+Finally, it is crucial to pair the method with a robust optimization procedure, since the minimization of the contrast is sensitive to choice of the discretization step and initial conditions.